connectivecpp/chops-net-ip/test/test_data_blaster/README.md

 Degenerate configurations are possible, with infinite message loops or where connection and shutdown timing is not clear.
 No special coding is in the T-DB to protect for bad configurations.

-The DSR internal data messages uses the binary marshalled message format from the `shared_test` facilities (see `msg_handling.hpp` for specific code).
-The monitor messages are text based messages with all fields in a string format easy to unmarshall for Python applications.
+The DSR internal data messages uses the binary serialized message format from the `shared_test` facilities (see `msg_handling.hpp` for specific code).
+The monitor messages are text based messages with all fields in a string format easy to deserialize for Python applications.

 The general logic flow:
 - Process command line arguments